 That said, Opperman recommends against power washing with reckless abandoned toward your fellow pit workers.
 “Try not to run people over or step on others' stuff.
 When operating the power washer, don’t spray the guy next to you or blow mud all over their clean bike — watch where you point the thing!”

 It’s best to work from front to back and top to bottom.
 Make sure all the contact points — shifters, handlebar, pedals, and saddle — are clean and free from debris.

-7. Inspect and assess.
-After washing, but before the bike is ready to go back on course, check for flats and sidewall tears, make sure the handlebar and saddle are straight, lube the chain and go through the gears to make sure the bike is shifting smoothing.
-Look for signs of dirt or grass in the shifters.
-Flush out any debris to and ensure they’re functioning properly.
+After washing, but before the bike is ready to go back on course, check for flats and sidewall tears, make sure the handlebar and saddle are straight, lube the chain and go through the gears to make sure the bike is shifting smoothly.
+Look for signs of dirt or grass in the shifters, flush out any debris too and ensure they’re functioning properly.